 How to live with and fight against the disabling affects of climate change?

-In 2017 and 2019 the Artctic Cycles commissioned 80 playwrights from around the world to write plays for the Climate Change Theatre Action.
+From 2017-2019-2021 the Arctic Cycles commissioned 140 playwrights from around the world to write plays for the Climate Change Theatre Action.
 Across Oceans joined in the global action of theatre artists using the playing to foster awareness and community actions.
-Across Oceans workshopped 5 of the plays and encouraged her networks to consider and commit to personal involvement in climate action, drawing attention to online sources for involvement that stretched on a continuum from personal attendance to arms length petitions and other engagements.
+Across Oceans facilitation of 11 plays encouraged her networks to consider and commit to personal involvement in climate action, drawing attention to online sources for involvement that stretched on a continuum from personal attendance to arms length petitions and other engagements.

 Canaries 2019 : inspired by Hanna Cormick's poem "Canaries"